VainF/Torch-Pruning/README.md

 This toolkit has the following features:

-* Basic pruning functions for Convolution Neural Networks
+* Basic pruning functions for Convolutional Neural Networks
 * Layer dependency management
 * Dependency customization for complex modules